Senior Research Symposium

 A Celebration of Independent Study

 Each year, the College of Wooster cancels classes on a Friday in April to celebrate the accomplishments of the senior class.
 The college itself becomes a classroom as hundreds of senior share the projects they have developed during the academic year.
 Students, faculty, staff, parents, and community members are encouraged to visit campus that day and listen to presentations, view art exhibits, ask questions about research posters, and explore the work of the senior class.
+If you will be joining us from off-campus please complete the online registration form.

 First-Years, Sophomores, & Juniors